 Cape San Blas has a long, broad pristine beach – the sort of place you picture as a perfect setting for riding a horse, particularly as the sun sets over the Gulf.
 There are three choices for riding on the Cap San Blas beach:

 Those who have ridden horses at Two-Bit Stable often remark on how well-loved and well-cared for the horses are.
 A plus: The guides will take pictures of you on the horse with your camera.
-Price: $50 per hour or $70 for a 90-minute ride.
+Price: Start at $60 per hour.

 A VISITFLORIDA video captures the experience:

 Broke-a-Toe Horseback Riding on the Beach gets high marks for gentle horses and providing safe riding experiences for younger children.
-Price: $50 per hour, or $70 for 90 minutes.
+Price starts at $60 per hour.
 There is a $15 fee for children under 4 sharing a horse with an adult.

 Past riders rave about Rockin M Ranch because of the friendly guides, horses with personality and fun experience, especially for children.
 Rates: September to February : $50 for a one-hour ride and $70 for a 90-minute ride.
 From March to August : $60 for a one-hour ride and $70 for sunset ride.